aws/aws-eks-best-practices/content/networking/sgpp/index.md

 ### Using Security Groups for Pods with Fargate

-Security groups for Pods running on Fargate work very similarly to Pods on Amazon EC2 nodes.
-To use security groups for Fargate, you must have an existing security group and deploy an Amazon EKS SecurityGroupPolicy to your cluster.
-The cluster security group is applied by default for all the Fargate Pods when not using security groups for Pods.
-You may consider specifying the cluster security group inside of SecurityGroupPolicy for Fargate Pods along with the security group you have already created.
+Security groups for Pods that run on Fargate work very similarly to Pods that run on EC2 worker nodes.
+For example, you have to create the security group before you can referencing it in the SecurityGroupPolicy you associate with your Fargate Pod.
+Be default, the [cluster security group](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) is assiged to Fargate Pods when you don't explicitly assign a SecurityGroupPolicy to a Fargate Pod.
+For simplicity's sake, you may want to add the cluster security group to a Fagate Pod's SecurityGroupPolicy otherwise you will have to add the minimum security group rules to you security group.
 You can find the cluster security group using the describe-cluster API.

 ```bash
  aws eks describe-cluster --name CLUSTER_NAME --query 'cluster.resourcesVpcConfig.clusterSecurityGroupId'